Policies and Guidance

 Brown's Copyright Ownership and Use Policy describes the rights students have in works they create in the course of their education.
 When a student engages with a third-party through and as part of the curriculum of a course, the rights to and use of information provided to Brown and the students and of work created as a result of that engagement must be reviewed and considered carefully.

-Brown University’s Office of General Counsel has provided the following statement for faculty to include in syllabi for courses in which students’ assignment include work (e.g., data, analysis, reports, presentations, materials) that will be graded and will also be provided to a third-party for its use and benefit.
+For instructors of courses in which students’ assignments include work (e.g., data, analysis, reports, presentations, materials) that will be graded and will also be provided to a third-party for its use and benefit, Brown University has:

 Under Brown University's Copyright Ownership and Use Policy, works created by students in the course of their education are owned by the individual student, subject to Brown’s license to use that work for educational or research purposes.
-In this Community-Based Learning and Research course, students complete projects informed by - and intended to benefit - nonprofit or public agencies, which will need permission to use the work you create.
+In this Community-Based Learning and Research course, students complete projects informed by - and intended to benefit - nonprofit or public agencies, which will need permission to use, and potentially have ownership rights in, the work you create.
 By taking this course and engaging in a collaborative project, you indicate your willingness to grant this permission; the instructor will facilitate the appropriate agreement with the nonprofit or public agency.
 Your willingness to grant this permission will not affect your ability to use the course work for educational purposes.

 If you would not like to grant permission to a community partner organization to use your work, you must inform the instructor before Week 3 of this course, and s/he/they will make arrangements for you to complete a separate project that fulfills course requirements.

-This kind of statement is not necessary in syllabi for engaged courses in which students learn from community-based experts and/or complete assignments on community issues but do not produce work with partner organizations for the organizations’ use.
-Instructors who would like support around collaboration agreements are encouraged to contact Julie Plaut, Director of Engaged Scholarship in the Swearer Center or, for those in the School of Public Health, Sarah Bouchard, Director of Community Engagement in SPH.
+The syllabus statement and signed agreements are not necessary for engaged courses in which students learn from community-based experts and/or complete assignments on community issues in support of a community organization’s mission but do not produce work with partner organizations for the organizations’ use.
+Instructors who would like support around collaboration agreements are encouraged to contact Julie Plaut, Director of Engaged Scholarship in the Swearer Center or, for those in the School of Public Health, Sarah Bouchard, Community Engagement Director in SPH.

 Work with Minors or Vulnerable Populations